MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 #### How to reimage a Picroft Device

 To reimage a Picroft **Device**, [download the latest disk image](https://mycroft.ai/to/picroft-image).
-Burn that to a MicroSD card using Etcher, and insert the burned MicroSD card into the Raspberry Pi, then connect the Raspberry Pi to power.
+Burn that to a MicroSD card using a tool like the [Raspberry Pi Imager](https://www.raspberrypi.org/software/), and insert the burned MicroSD card into the Raspberry Pi, then connect the Raspberry Pi to power.

 #### Keeping your Picroft updated